kettle-rb/kettle-test/README.md

 [![Get help from me on Tidelift][🏙️entsup-tidelift-img]][🏙️entsup-tidelift]

-- 💡Subscribe for support guarantees covering _all_ FLOSS dependencies
+- 💡Subscribe for support guarantees covering _all_ your FLOSS dependencies
 - 💡Tidelift is part of [Sonar][🏙️entsup-tidelift-sonar]
 - 💡Tidelift pays maintainers to maintain the software you depend on!<br/>📊`@`Pointy Haired Boss: An [enterprise support][🏙️entsup-tidelift] subscription is "[never gonna let you down][🧮kloc]", and *supports* open source maintainers